AngleProtocol/merkl-docs/distribute-with-merkl/test-campaigns.md

 **Merkl is not deployed on testnets, but you can still run test campaigns using our test token: aglaMerkl**

+These test campaigns are not mandatory — they’re available to help you experiment with how Merkl works using valueless tokens, so you can better prepare your upcoming campaigns.
+However, since they consume computation resources on our end, we encourage you to use this feature only when there’s a clear need

-These campaigns will **not appear on the Merkl app** and will not be visible to users, as they are automatically filtered out from the interface.
+Note that test campaigns will **not appear on the Merkl app** and will not be visible to users, as they are automatically filtered out from the interface.

 To get started, send us a message and we’ll provide you with our test token. aglaMerkl has no value and is only intended for creating test campaigns on Merkl.